 This means that if TransferGo should ever become insolvent, you would get all of your money back.

-The FSCS (Financial Service Compensation Scheme) protects customers who hold their money in UK banks, building societies and credit unions.
-If this type of company goes bust, the FSCS protects up to £85,000 of your money.
-Money you send with us isn’t covered by the FSCS, because we’re a digital payment service, not a bank.
+The Deposit Insurance Fund (DIF) under the Law on Insurance of Deposits and Liabilities of Investors protects customers who hold their money with credit institutions.
+If these institutions go bust the DIF protects up to 100,000 Euro of your money.
+Money you send with us is not covered by the DIF as we are a digital payment service and not a credit institution.
 That’s why we use safeguarding to protect your money.

 Who regulates TransferGo?

 We're fully licensed and follow strict rules set by regulators whose purpose is to protect you, keep your money safe, and ensure we’re acting fairly.
-This includes the Financial Conduct Authority (FCA) in the United Kingdom, EU regulations and authorities in every country around the world that we operate in.
+This includes the Bank of Lithuania, EU regulations, and authorities in every country around the world that we operate in.